Cite Right Program

 If you have been referred to the writing center by the Dean of Students' Office, please do the following:

-- Contact the writing center at (248) 370-3120 or stop in at 212 Kresge between the hours of 8 am and 6 pm to schedule an appointment.
+- Contact the writing center at (248) 370-3120 or stop in at 212 Kresge Library to schedule an appointment.
 Please do not use the online scheduler because only certain consultants take Cite Right appointments.

 - Complete Kresge Library's Plagiarism Tutorial.
 Print the certificate at the end of the program, and bring it with you to the first appointment.